kpujjigit/Sentry-Critical-Experience-LLM-Traffic/README.md

 - **Network Request Monitoring** with response times and error rates
 - **Real-time Error Boundary** with automatic Sentry reporting
   - Releases & Source Maps: `npm run build` creates a Sentry release and uploads CRA source maps using `SENTRY_AUTH_TOKEN`, `SENTRY_ORG`, and `SENTRY_PROJECT`.
+  - Distributed Tracing: propagation enabled via `tracePropagationTargets` to link frontend→backend in a single trace

 ### Backend (Node.js + Express)
 - **Distributed Tracing** across all API endpoints
 - **Custom LLM Monitoring** with inference time and confidence tracking
 - **Hugging Face Integration** using `HUGGING_FACE_API_KEY` and model `microsoft/DialoGPT-medium` with fallback to mock parser
 - **Intentional Network Latency** span `llm.network` to showcase dashboards
+  - Source Maps: Not required for this backend as code is not transpiled/minified.
+If you later transpile/minify, upload Node source maps for deobfuscation using sentry-cli.
 - **Performance Profiling** with CPU and memory analysis
 - **Structured Logging** with contextual breadcrumbs
 - **Error Tracking** with detailed stack traces and context